Garden Story

 It wasn't until the 1990s that the government began looking for ways to create more economic opportunities for rural communities and turned to tea.
 And so, abandoned land with once-rich soil was leased from locals for cultivation, old tea bushes were rehabilitated and new organic ones were planted.

-Meet the Makers
+About the Makers

 Today tea production is centered around the ancient village of Champawat where more than 450 farmers produce tea on small-scale farms amounting to nearly 150 hectares.
 About 90% of those working on tea cultivation are women.